 Wednesday, June 5, 2024

-VASE: Bassman 100 amplifier
+VASE: Bassman 100 Amplifier

 I ended up selling this one before doing any real work on it, as I decided that I have enough projects on the go right now, and I couldn't decide if I wanted to leave it stock, or mod it to suit my tastes.
 Probably a bit bigger than what I currently want to work on as well - I think I prefer the idea of lower wattage, probably single ended combos.
 So if you find this, good luck Mike...